-- If you become a U.S. citizen and your relative's petition has not yet been approved by USCIS, you will need to send the notification to the Service Center address located on the receipt notice you received when you filed your Form I-130 petition.
+- If you become a U.S. citizen and your relative's petition has not yet been approved by USCIS, you will need to notify the Service Center where you filed your relative's visa petition that you are now a U.S. citizen.
+You should send the notification to the Service Center address located on the receipt notice you received when you filed your Form I-130 petition.
 Please include a letter with information regarding your relative, a copy of your Naturalization Certificate, and a copy of the petition receipt notice.
 Call Customer Service at 1-800-375-5283 for assistance or if you are unsure about the status or location of your petition. - If your relative is your spouse and has children who are your natural children, stepchildren, or adopted children, and you did not file separate petitions for them, you must file a separate petition for each of them with evidence of your U.S. citizenship.
 Please include a copy of the receipt notice for the original petition.